Stepping0/homomorphic-encryption-using-paillier-scheme/README.md

     >.\venv\Scripts\activate

 After this step you can activate your kernal for onprem side

 3. For Cloud side we run this command to run a server.
     >jupyter notebook --no--browser --port=8888

-Nexstep is catching the link has given
+Nexstep is catching the link has given.
 We copy the link and paste it to Kernel preferences

 4. Download the Lightphe library pip install lightphe